leggedrobotics/elevation_mapping_cupy/docs/source/getting_started/installation.rst

 .. code-block:: bash

-  sudo apt install ros-melodic-pybind11-catkin sudo apt install ros-melodic-grid-map-core ros-melodic-grid-map-msgs
+  sudo apt install ros-melodic-pybind11-catkin sudo apt install ros-melodic-grid-map-core ros-melodic-grid-map-msgs ros-melodic-grid-map-ros

 Also, on jetson you need fortran (should already be installed).